EnergyModelsX/EnergyModelsBase.jl/docs/src/nodes/storage.md

 The structure of the level balance calculation is explained on *[Storage level constraints](@ref man-con-stor_level)* while you can find the mathematical description in the Section *[Level constraints](@ref nodes-storage-math-con-level)*.

 We differentiate between [`Accumulating`](@ref) and [`Cyclic`](@ref) storage behaviors.
-The former allows for a net change of the storage level within a strategic period, while the latter requires a cyclic behavior for the level balance.
+The former allows for a net change of the storage level within an investment period, while the latter requires a cyclic behavior for the level balance.

 A single concrete type is included for `Accumulating` using [`AccumulatingEmissions`](@ref).
 This type was introduced for [`ResourceEmit`](@ref) resources to represent a permanent storage node.
 It was initially utilized for CO₂ storage.